-This Web site provides hands-on activities and supporting resources such as presentations, recommended books, and Internet resources for librarians and other public program facilitators.
-We invite you to use these products to engage children and tweens in the wonders of lunar exploration; the planets Earth, Jupiter, and Mars; rockets; staying healthy in space; and more!
-The materials are free for educational use and designed specifically for the library setting and informal educational venues:
+Explore provides hands-on activities and supporting resources such as presentations, recommended books, and Internet sites for out-of-school time facilitators, librarians, and other informal science educators .
+We invite you to use these products to engage children and pre-teens in the wonders of lunar exploration; the planets Earth, Jupiter, and Mars; rockets; staying healthy in space; and more!

-The Lunar and Planetary Institute's Explore program is designed to engage children in Earth and space science in libraries and other out-of-classroom environments.
+The Lunar and Planetary Institute's Explore program is designed to engage children in Earth and space science in out-of-school time, library, and informal science education programs .
 Library staff across the country are using the activities to bring new audiences into the library.
-Since its inception over a decade ago, the Explore program has grown to support a community of more than nearly 800 individuals in 35 states — all trained to bring Earth and space science to their children's and youth programs.
+Since its inception 16 years ago, the Explore program has grown to support a community of more than nearly 900 individuals in 35 states — all trained to bring Earth and space science to their children's and youth programs.
 The program began through a generous grant from the National Science Foundation, and NASA continues to nurture the breadth and depth of Explore materials, resources, and trainings.